saranyadurairaju/Module20-Project-Documents/README.md

 ## <a name="future"></a>Recommendation

-If this project can be extended for some more time, the below things can be done:
+If this project was extended for some more time, the below improvisations could be done:

 * Try to add more features to predict the future Emission
 * More Classification Models
 * Categorization with equal intervals
 * Webpage to scrap recent data
 * Portal to calculate future emission with given values

 ## <a name="result"></a>Summary